EXCLUSIVE-Biden aides launch review into closing Guantanamo prison, long a source of discord | Politics

 A revived Guantanamo strategy is expected to focus initially on further decreasing the number of prisoners by repatriating them or finding other countries to accept them, according to the people familiar with the matter.
 This could also mean re-establishing a State Department post of Guantanamo closure envoy, created by Obama but eliminated by Trump, to resume negotiations with other governments on detainee transfers, the sources said.

 In addition, the Pentagon could restart a parole-style review process of prisoners' cases to determine whether they still posed a threat, the sources said.
-Still, any closure plan could initially be hampered by the coronavirus pandemic, which would make moving prisoners unlikely for now.
+Still, any closure plan could initially be hampered by the coronavirus pandemic, making moving prisoners unlikely for now.

 Of the prisoners who remain, nine have been charged or convicted by military commissions.
 The most notorious is Khalid Sheikh Mohammed, accused Sept.
 11 mastermind.
 About two dozen have not been charged but have been deemed too dangerous to release.
 Six inmates have previously been cleared for release by a government panel yet remain jailed with no arrangements for transfer.
 (Reporting By Matt Spetalnick, Trevor Hunnicutt and Phil Stewart Editing by Mary Milliken and Alistair Bell)